 Break the cycle with your parents

-If you feel safe enough to do so, attempting to talk to your parents again about mental health illnesses can help break the cycle of misunderstanding.
-After all, your Asian parents could even have mental illnesses themselves but were never given the resources and knowledge that you may have now to treat them.
+If you feel safe enough to do so, attempting to talk to your parents about mental health can help break the cycle of misunderstanding.
+After all, your parents might be struggling with their mental health too but were never given the resources you may have now.

-“See if you can get to a place of understanding, empathy, and acceptance.
+“See if you can get to a place of understanding.
 Our parents are doing the best with what they’ve got.
 Many have experienced trauma or other stressors themselves, and when our parents haven’t healed, the trauma gets passed down,” Dr. Yoon explained.